A Machine Learning Approach to Improving Occupational Income Scores: Constructing an Adjusted Occupational Income Score

-The above model suggests that a more useful occupational income score could be derived from average incomes conditioned on both occupation and a suite of relevant demographic variables.
-There are a number of ways to approach this problem.
-The most important commonly-available variables influencing labor market outcomes are industry, occupation, sex, race/ethnicity, age, and geographic location.\footnote{Another common demographic variable that could be used is an indicator for foreign--born status.
+The above example suggests that a score derived from average incomes conditioned on both occupation and a suite of common explanatory variables of interest should provide estimates closer to those of a true earnings regression.
+The most important commonly-available variables influencing labor market outcomes are industry, sex, race/ethnicity, age, and geographic location.\footnote{Another common demographic variable that could be used is an indicator for foreign-born status.
 However, we caution that this may be misleading.
-The composition of the foreign--born population in the U.S.\ in 1950 differs substantially from that in earlier years such as 1900 and 1850 (in both racial/ethnic makeup and human capital terms).
-Thus, adjusting on this variable in a given base year may lead to inaccurate results when applied to other years.} Any demographically-adjusted OCCSCORE should account for differences along these lines.
+The composition of the foreign-born population in the U.S.\ in 1950 differs dramatically from that in earlier years such as 1900 and 1850 in both racial/ethnic makeup and human capital.
+Thus, adjusting on this variable in a given base year may lead to inaccurate results when applied to other years. \cite{inwood2019occupational} provide a more detailed discussion of this issue in the context of early $20^{\text{th}}$ century Canadian immigration patterns. } Any adjusted OCCSCORE should account for differences along these lines.
+While other variables may no doubt be important, we focus on these because they are consistently available across decennial Censuses, meaning that our adjusted score will be widely applicable.
+However, researchers examining particular questions or using non-Census data sources can use the method we propose below to construct scores adjusted by any relevant variables of interest.